-Her Pap Test Was Normal, But She Was Still Diagnosed With Cervical Cancer
+Her Pap Test Was Normal—But She Did Have Cervical Cancer

 Carolann Tebbetts didn’t think she was at high risk for cervical cancer or the human papillomavirus (HPV), the sexually transmitted infection that can lead to the disease.

-“I'm an upper-middle class woman who's been married to the same partner for 30-plus years," Carolann, a 52-year-old artist and art teacher says.
-"I don't have any of the demographic background that would normally be a flag for cervical cancer.”
+“I'm an upper-middle class woman who's been married to the same partner for 30-plus years," Carolann, a 52-year-old artist and art teacher, says.
+"I [didn't think I had] any of the demographic background that would normally be a flag for cervical cancer.”

 But at the age of 43, she noticed some unexpected bleeding.
 Her doctor ran some tests, including a Pap test to screen for cervical cancer that came back normal, and the doctor passed off the bleeding as a symptom of perimenopause.